-The estimated energy consumption in Windham, including residential, commercial and governmental use (for heating, electricity, transportation, etc.) is estimated to be $2,542,815 per year (see Energy Costs & Expenditures section below for a break-down of this figure).
+The estimated energy consumption in Windham, including residential, commercial and governmental use (for heating, electricity, transportation, etc.) is estimated to be $1,343,570 per year (see Energy Costs & Expenditures section below for a break-down of this figure).
 Because a large majority of this energy is imported from outside the town and Windham Region, most of the money spent on energy does not directly benefit the local economy.
 Efforts to reduce the use of energy sources from outside the Town as well as shift reliance to locally produced energy can improve household financial security and strengthen the local economy.

 From an environmental perspective, petroleum and other hydrocarbon-dependent energy is a significant cause of localized environmental damage where those fuels are produced and refined, and the emissions from their use is responsible for human-induced climate change, related climate-change disasters, and ecological degradation.
-Any efforts to reduce the use of non-renewable energy and shift to more environmentally-sound energy sources will benefit the town’s environment. by _(some town-specific examples)_______.
+Any efforts to reduce the use of non-renewable energy and shift to more environmentally-sound energy sources will benefit the town’s environment.

 While Windham can do little to shift the broader state or federal policies, we can influence energy use and production on a local level.
 In this energy plan, we hope to address Windham’s local actions for increasing our energy efficiency and promoting renewable energy generation, and overall pathways to become more resilient.